soul-bits/SoulBits/public/resume-rules.md

 - ❌ Resume starts with education
 - ❌ Resume starts with objective statement

-**If they start with experience/education/objective**: Explain why this hurts their chances and encourage them to move their professional branding to the top.
-Provide examples of what their professional branding section could look like.
+**If they start with experience/education/objective**: Explain why this hurts their chances and encourage them to move their professional branding to the top. **MUST provide complete examples** of what their professional branding section could look like, showing exactly what to write.

 ---